cipher387/cipher387/README.md

 <a href="https://cipher387.github.io/osint_stuff_tool_collection/">404 tools for various OSINT-related tasks</a>

+Archive of tweets from my suspensed account (Osint Stuff @Ivan30394639) — https://t.me/cybdetectivearchive (Telegram Channel)

-I am also slowly developing my own services for OSINT.
+I am also on the sly developing my own services for OSINT.
 I have huge plans and projects, but so far I put only the simplest projects in the public domain.

 <a href="https://cipher387.github.io/hashtags_and_keywords_social_media_quick_search/">Quick hashtags and keywords search (70 social media platform in one page)</a>